 In the Synagogue at a Sukkot Service, Norm was given the honor of taking the Torah scroll out of the Ark.
-He stood on the Bimah with the Torah in his Norm quickly developed an ideal partarms, his face expressing the deep reverence that was always in his heart for the sanctities of his people.
+He stood on the Bimah with the Torah in his arms, his face expressing the deep reverence that was always in his heart for the sanctities of his people.

 These are a few of the impressive moments I have been with Norman since I came to the State of Maine.
-His long fatal illness deprived me of the opportunity further to cultivate his friendship, which I had cherished personally and which, I had hoped, would be of great value to my work with the communities in this State.
+His long fatal illness deprived me of the opportunity further to cultivate his friendship. which I had cherished personally and which, I had hoped, would be of great value to my work with the communities in this State.
 I shall remember Norman as I knew him in his moments of exultation.

 ALEXANDER S. KOHANSKI, Executive Director.
-0